Hosui Asian Pear flowers

 An attractive tree with a vigorous spreading habit; produces good quality, firm, juicy fruit with golden russeted skin in late summer, covered in white flowers in spring, orange-red fall color

-Hosui Asian Pear is a small tree that is typically grown for its edible qualities.
+Hosui Asian Pear is a small tree that is commonly grown for its edible qualities.
 It produces large gold round pears (which are botanically known as 'pomes') with orange overtones and white flesh which are usually ready for picking in late summer.
 The pears have a sweet taste and a crisp texture.

 The pears are most often used in the following ways: